mudassarzahid/cf_ai_narutoverse-chatbot/README.md

 ## NarutoVerse Chatbot - Powered by Cloudflare
+A Cloudflare-powered AI chatbot that impersonates Naruto characters using RAG-based for context retrieval.

 https://github.com/user-attachments/assets/211b3099-1999-4c25-a621-57f64ab8a164
 <p align="center">Example chat showcasing the Chatbot's ability to impersonate the character's personality, reference specific plot points